andrewl33/Data-Structures-Visualization/README.md

 Run `npm run dev`

-Note: Will not listen to child `scss` file on windows.
+Note: Will not listen to child `scss` files on windows.